-I explained to her that in my case, I buy discounted Starbucks gift cards every month, load them to the app, and then spend what I have.
-She wondered how people can keep track of their spending on credit cards and I told her some people can’t – it’s why so many people are in debt.
-However in my case, I keep careful track of my spending by going online and looking at my transactions several times per week.
-This answer satisfied her, but I knew there was something she hadn’t asked that some of you might be wondering – how do you keep track of your credit card spending across multiple credit cards?
+I explained to her that I buy discounted Starbucks gift cards every month, load them to the app, and then spend what I have.
+She wondered how people can keep track of their spending on credit cards.
+I told her some people can’t – it’s why so many people are in debt.
+However, I keep careful track of my spending by going online and looking at my transactions several times per week.
+This answer satisfied her, but I knew there was something she hadn’t asked that some of you might be wondering: How do you keep track of your credit card spending across multiple credit cards?

 Years ago, before I got into points and miles, I tried out Mint.com to keep track of spending.
-At the time, I was using it as a budget tool but found it to be impractical for my specific circumstances, so I stopped using it.
+At the time, I was using it as a budget tool but found it impractical for my circumstances, so I stopped using it.
 Now, however, I think it’s a good tool to keep track of spending across multiple credit cards.
-The way Mint works is that it pulls all of the transactions from your debit and credit cards (after you’ve provided the log-ins for these accounts, of course) and then produces a series of charts that display where your money is going every month.
+Mint pulls all of the transactions from your accounts, then produces a series of charts that display where your money is going every month.
 Most of you are probably aware of this, since Mint is a pretty ubiquitous financial tool buy now.
 For those who aren’t familiar with Mint, you might want to check it out.

-Anyway, I thought what that woman said was worth thinking about, especially for people in this hobby who are juggling multiple credit cards.
+Anyway, I thought what that woman said was worth thinking about.
+Especially for people in this hobby who are juggling multiple credit cards.
 Things can get messy and it’s important you find a system that works for you.
-That being said, I’d love to know how you’re keeping track your personal spending on the same cards you’re using for manufactured spending.
+I’d love to know how you’re keeping track your personal spending on the same cards you’re using for manufactured spending.

 Subscribe to Blog via Email